 Initiative 2A.4 Implement transit-supportive vehicles.
-Providing ambassadors is a useful infrastructure projects
+Providing ambassadors is a useful method for improving the customer

 Implementing transit priority treatments in targeted locations throughout the SamTrans service area, such as dedicated bus lanes, in-lane stops, queue jumps, and transit signal priority infrastructure, is an industry best practice for increasing the speed and reliability of transit options, and essential for better customer experience.
 Improving bus stops with better amenities to shield those waiting from the elements and provide a well-lit place to sit is also critical to improving the customer experience.